jon32446/gym-tracker/README.md

 - Simple and intuitive interface
 - Add, edit, and delete workout entries
 - Filter workouts by date
+- Export workout data as CSV for backup
 - Responsive design - works on mobile and desktop

 ## Installation on iPhone